nozhanb/policeCar/README.md

 >flow --model cfg/yolo-new.cfg --load bin/tiny-yolo.weights --train --gpu 1.0

 The above line uses yolo-new configuration file along with tiny-yolo weights and runs on a GPU.
-For a complete list of manditory and optional flags type in the following command on the command line: ???????? [add the command]
+For a complete list of manditory and optional flags type in the following command on the command line;

+> flow --h

 # 3. Jetson Nano Developer Kit